WailSaleh/media-analysis-report/README.md

 This repository is shared **for portfolio purposes only**.

-The original datasets, Power BI files, SQL scripts, and supporting project assets are **not included** to respect confidentiality and intellectual property considerations.
+The original datasets, Power BI files, and supporting project assets are **not included** to respect confidentiality and intellectual property considerations.

 The report demonstrates the analytical approach, reporting structure, and business insights developed throughout the project.